Megamjm/Comfyvn-ToolProject/README.md

 `python run_comfyvn.py [options]` bootstraps the virtualenv, installs requirements, and then launches either the GUI or the FastAPI server depending on the flags you pass.
 Handy commands:

 - `python run_comfyvn.py` – launch the GUI and auto-start a local backend on the resolved default port.
+- `run_comfyvn.bat` (Windows) performs the same bootstrap and attempts a `git pull --ff-only` first when the working tree is clean, keeping local installs up to date before delegating to `run_comfyvn.py`.
 - `python run_comfyvn.py --server-only --server-host 0.0.0.0 --server-port 9001` – start only the FastAPI server (headless) listening on an alternate interface/port.
 - `python run_comfyvn.py --server-url http://remote-host:8001 --no-server-autostart` – open the GUI but connect to an already-running remote server without spawning a local instance.
 - `python run_comfyvn.py --server-only --server-reload` – headless development loop with uvicorn’s auto-reload.